-Effective Date: The requirements of this Statement are effective for reporting periods beginning after June 15, 2018 per GASB Statement No. 95 implementation has been delayed one year.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after June 15, 2021.
 The District does not expect this Statement to impact its financial statements.

-• GASB Statement No. 89.
+GASB Statement No. 89.
 Accounting for Interest Cost Incurred before the End of a Construction Period.
 The objectives of this Statement are (1) to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and (2) to simplify accounting for interest cost incurred before the end of a construction period.

-Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2019 per GASB Statement No. 95 implementation has been delayed one year.
+Effective Date: The requirements of this Statement are effective for reporting periods beginning after December 15, 2020.
 Earlier application is encourage.
 The requirements of this Statement should be applied prospectively.
 The District does not expect this Statement to impact its financial statements.